Your Guide To Fishing on Hilton Head Island

 We’re going to let you in on a not-so-little secret: Fishing on Hilton Head Island is good.
 “Reel” good.
 Pristine shores, a unique and well-conserved ecosystem, and being flanked by water on all sides cements Hilton Head Island’s status as a fisherperson’s paradise.

 Wondering where is best to cast a line on Hilton Head Island?
 You’re in luck.
-Whether you’re a first-time fisher or a seasoned pro, we’ve got the scoop on where to go and what to bring on your next fishing adventure on the No. 1 Island in the Continental U.S.
+Whether you’re a first-time fisher or a seasoned pro, we’ve got the scoop on where to go and what to bring on your next fishing adventure.

 Where to Go: Hilton Head Island’s Top Fishing Spots

 The secret to our fishing paradise is all about location.
 The Calibogue Sound and Intracoastal Waterway separates Hilton Head Island from the mainland of South Carolina, while the Atlantic Ocean and Port Royal Sound flank our eastern and northern coastlines.
 Each of these waterways are prime for fishing—the best spot depends on what you’re looking for.
 Be sure to grab a SC fishing license online here before casting that hook though!

 To cast a leisurely line or to learn to fish, some of Hilton Head Island’s more popular fishing spots can be found right on the Island itself.
 These include: